Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/12/heartfelt-tributes-to-departing-rector-globe.md

 “Working so closely with Sarah was a real honour.
 As president of the Idea League, she guided our university alliance through the biggest challenge of its 20-year history.
 When the pandemic hit and tragedies began to unfold all across Europe, Sarah showed impressive leadership.
 She ensured that all our rectors had a safe space to share their concerns, to support each other in addressing the most pressing problems posed by the crisis, and to find ways of transforming our universities, so that we could emerge from the pandemic even stronger.”

-## This is how companions at ETH pay tribute to Sarah Springman

 Leslie Zachariah, Secretary General, Idea League

 “Doing the right things!” was always Sarah’s philosophy in setting priorities and shaping her vision for ETH Zurich – something she also did with the keen focus she showed in her successful sporting career.
 She demonstrated a clear sense of trust in Academic Services and her entire team, and tirelessly provided support and encouragement to all of us.
 The sense of appreciation we got from her motivated us to do the right things too.
 Thank you, Sarah!